-The performance of the group is determined principally by the values of its property assets, which, in turn, are dependent on a variety of factors applying in the markets in which Balmoral operates, including:

-- Local economic conditions, generally and in the property sector in particular, as affected inter alia by government policy, legislation, economic growth, interest rates and inflation. - Supply of and demand for property, and its impact on rental levels. - The volume, timeliness and relevance of comparable market transactions. - The quality of tenants. - Energy ratings of properties
+- Property values - The performance of the group is determined principally by the values of and income from its property assets, which, in turn, are dependent on a variety of factors applying in the markets in which Balmoral operates, including: - Local economic conditions, generally and in the property sector in particular, as affected inter alia by government policy, legislation, economic growth, demand, development costs, interest rates and inflation. - Supply of and demand for property, and its impact on rental levels. - The volume, timeliness and relevance of comparable market transactions. - The quality of tenants. - Energy ratings of properties